William-Anderson2020/Full-Stack-Project/readme.md

 # Full Stack Project
 A clone of the battlefield mechanics from the popular rpg seires Fire Emblem.
 Part of an AP Computer Science end-of-year competition.
+Play it [here](https://full-stack-game.herokuapp.com/login).

 ## Authors
 - Sarah Abdel Fatah @sabdelfatah04